uktrade/iigb-beta-content/content/_labels/labels.md

   ar_SA: ''
 investment_opts_thinking:
   de_DE:
-  en_US: 'If you are thinking about investing in the UK, get in touch with the UK''s investment                                  services team for access to insights, connections and incentives.'
+  en_US: 'If you are thinking about investing in the UK, speak to our investment services team about insights, connections and incentives.'
   zh_CN:
   ja_JP: ''
   es_ES: ''